ringtailsoftware/zig-wasm-audio-framebuffer/README.md

 Toby Jaffey https://mastodon.me.uk/@tobyjaffey

-Straighforward examples of integrating Zig and Wasm for audio and video on the web.
+Straighforward examples of integrating Zig and Wasm for audio and graphics on the web.

 ## Aims